qis/horus/readme.md

 Hero Gallery
 + Ana > Skins: Horus
 + Ashe > Skins: Sunflower (Change to Safari and update res/heroes/ashe.png)
-+ Pharah > Skins: Security Chief
++ Pharah > Skins: Anubis (Change to one with smaller weapon and update res/heroes/pharah.png)
 + Reaper > Skins: Blackwatch Reyes
 ```

-The code to inject mouse buttons relies on [anubis](https://github.com/qis/anubis), which is a private project.
+The code to inject mouse buttons relies on [rock](https://github.com/qis/rock), which is a private project.

 ## TODO
 - Get a high refreshrate monitor.